wondrousWebWorks/cape-safari/README.md

 ## Media
 All animal photos were taken from [Pexels](https://www.pexels.com/).
 The thumb tack vector images used in the **Gallery** section were taken from [Vecteezy](https://www.vecteezy.com) and cropped to give the illusion of being pushed into the wall.
 I designed the wondrousWebWorks() logo myself.
+All images are hosted on [Cloudinary](https://www.cloudinary.com/).
 All icons were taken from [Font Awesome](https://fontawesome.com/).

 ## Acknowledgements